Can I get life insurance if I have a bleeding disorder?

 What if I am declined life insurance due to my bleeding disorder?

-Even if you have been declined cover, this does not mean you’re unable to secure a policy, there may still be suitable options available for you.
-For example, if you’re over 50, you could secure an over 50s policy as no medical questions are asked (your bleeding disorder would not affect the premium cost).
+Even if you have been declined cover, this does not mean you’re unable to secure a policy.
+There may still be suitable options available for you.
+For example, if you’re over 50, you could secure an over-50s policy as no medical questions are asked (your bleeding disorder would not affect the premium cost).

 All insurers have different underwriting criteria.
 It does not mean you will be declined every time if you have been declined previously.
 The best thing to do is contact a life insurance broker who can provide you with more options and insurers most likely to accept your application.